geerlingguy/mac-dev-playbook/README.md

 There are a couple other apps I'm leaving out of the list, like Microsoft Word, because I normally don't install them unless/until I need them.

+## Testing the Playbook

+Many people have asked me if I often wipe my entire workstation and start from scratch just to test changes to the playbook.
+Nope!
+Instead, I posted instructions for how I build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which I can continually run and re-run this playbook to test changes and make sure things work correctly.

 ## Ansible for DevOps

 Check out [Ansible for DevOps](https://leanpub.com/ansible-for-devops), which will teach you how to do some other amazing things with Ansible.